The 2014 production of Wolves could have been titled The Eater of the Pack.” Essentially that is what the fantasy horror film is all about.

 Written and directed by David Hayter (best known for voicing Solid Snake for years in the Metal Gear Solid video game franchise) Wolves was released in 2014 and promptly panned by most critics who saw the film.
 While the idea of “hillbilly” cannibal werewolves was unique some felt the film took itself too seriously.
 The idea that the leader of the pack was also the “eater” of the pack may not have helped either.

-Starring Lucas Till and the iconic Stephen McHattie (this prolific performer has 195 credits under his belt) and the equally prolific John Pyper-Ferguson Wolves follows adoptive son Cayden (Till) who suddenly starts going all werewolf when things get interesting.
+Wolves stars Lucas Till and the iconic Stephen McHattie (this prolific performer has 195 credits under his belt) and the equally prolific John Pyper-Ferguson Wolves follows adoptive son Cayden (Till) who suddenly starts going all werewolf when things get interesting.
 Get angry?
 Wolf out.
 Sex?
 Wolf out and so on.

 He wakes up to find his parents murdered and strewn about the house.
-He goes on the run and learns where he might find more “people” him from Wild Joe (Pyper-Ferguson).
+Cayden goes on the run and learns where he might find more “people” him from Wild Joe (Pyper-Ferguson).
 He heads to the small backwoods town of Lupine Ridge where he meets Angelina (Merritt Patterson)and her beer loving sister Gail (Melanie Scrofano from Wynonna Earp).

 Cayden also meets farmer John Tollerman (McHattie) and the alpha male of the tiny burg, Connor (Jason Momoa).
 Tollerman hires Cayden to work on his farm and trouble soon hunts the young man down.